Trade unions in Colombia: 1946-1958: The Era of La Violencia & Rojas Pinilla

 The centrist-radical divide within the Liberal party was mirrored in the CTC, where, in the increasingly hostile environment of the burgeoning cold war and new Conservative government, centrists in the CTC carried out a purge of its communist members.
 As the Liberal-led CTC was in this weakened state, the Unión de Trabajadores Colombianos (UTC) was founded by Jesuit elements of the Roman Catholic Church.
 The UTC was based on Catholic social doctrine, and while not having any direct ties with the Conservative party, was certainly favored by the party over the CTC.
 A core sector of the newly founded UTC were the Catholic trade unions in the textile factories of Medellín, capital of the generally conservative department of Antioquia.

-Conservative rule would not last long, as general Gustavo Rojas Pinilla held a coup d'état in 1953 after then president Laureano Gómez tried to have him dismissed.
+Conservative rule would not last long, as general Gustavo Rojas Pinilla staged a coup d'état in 1953 after then president Laureano Gómez tried to have him dismissed.
 The ramifications for Colombian trade unions would be significant.
 The military government supported the creation of the Confederación Nacional del Trabajo (CNT) trade union confederation.
 CNT was built up along the lines of the Argentinian peronista unions, and CNT was affiliated to the Agrupación de Trabajadores Latinoamericanos Sindicalistas (ATLAS, which was led by the Peronista unions of Argentina).
 CNT received financial aid from ATLAS.
 Moreover, CNT received direct support from the Colombian Ministry of Labour through the minister Aurelio Caicedo Ayerbe.
 CNT was given access to issue propaganda through public radio stations.
 CNT was actively involved in building the political movement constructed to support the rule of Rojas Pinilla, National Action Movement.
 CNT and MAN were projected as the constituents of a 'Third Force' in Colombian politics, confronting the two old dominant parties of the country.
 With a strong anti-oligarchical discourse, Rojas Pinilla sought to utilize CNT and MAN to mobilize popular opinion against the traditional elites and their political parties.
 At the same time as the government mobilized support to CNT it curbed the activities of the two main party-affiliated trade union centers of the country, the CTC and UTC.
 The launching of CNT provoked reactions from the opposition side, and a civic opposition front was formed.
 By the end of 1955 the pressure from the Roman Catholic Church, the Conservatives and UTC forced the government to close down the CNT.
 The fall of the Rojas Pinilla regime followed soon after.